 3. How do you use my personal information?

 Included in services we provide within your organisations Unimutual membership is the direct marketing that accompanies our communication media.
 This information is essential to keeping you aware of all the benefits offered by Unimutual to members.
 Although you can elect not to receive this information this may disadvantage your opportunities to access the maximum benefits potentially available through Unimutual membership.
-We will only transfer personal information about you to a foreign company with less privacy protection in specified circumstances.
+We will only transfer personal information about you to an overseas recipient located in a country with a comparable privacy regime unless we first obtain your consent to do otherwise except where the Australian Privacy Principles do not require us to do so.

 4. Is the personal information I give you kept in a secure place?